The Québec maritime Blog

 5. Birds in their natural habitat

 Are you a birding enthusiast?
 If so, you’ll want to visit the Kiskotuk coastal park, which runs alongside the shore of the St. Lawrence from L’Isle-Verte to Cacouna—a perfect place to observe birds in their natural habitat.
 Depending on the season and where you are in the park, you’ll be able to sight various species of ducks, Nelson’s sharp-tailed sparrows, Canada geese and razorbills, among others.
 You can also enjoy hiking, cycling, sea kayaking and some interpretive activities in the park.
-In case you’re curious, kiskotuk means “bare land at low tide” in the Maliseet language.
+In case you’re curious, kiskotuk means “bare land at low tide” in Wolastoqey, the language of the Wolastoqiyik (Maliseet).

 Are you feeling inspired by these photo ops?
 Start planning your trip to Rivière-du-Loup today!